8bits1beard-io/StartPage-Studio/DEPLOYMENT.md

 The downloaded PowerShell script:
 - Reads the device's computer name from Windows
 - Creates the landing page at your configured destination path (default: `C:\ProgramData\StartPage\index.html`)
+- Creates .lnk shortcuts for any app links in the same folder as the landing page
 - Logs to a `Logs` subfolder in the destination directory

 ### index.html